Earlo/titeeniGenerator/README.md

-### Run Order
+# Run Order
 ## 1. generate_pictures.py

-This applies different levels of effet to each excisting asset
+This applies different levels of effect to each existing asset

 ## 2. generate_item_json.py